How To Cope With A Chronically Ill Spouse (In The Most Supportive Ways)

 So how do you go about doing that?

 Make a list of some things you need including the fun stuff, and then plan to do them weekly.
 You have permission to do something for you that does not include caring for your spouse (even if for a couple of hours), because your own mental health relies on that balance.
+This becomes a necessary way to cope with your own emotions.

 Time for yourself provides another opportunity for you to connect with who you are outside of being a caregiver.
 It may be a huge part of your life, but it is not your full identity.